"An excellent ghost story... magnificently eerie... compulsive reading." —Evening Standard

 “The classic ghost story by Susan Hill: a chilling tale about a menacing spectre haunting a small English town.

-who is sent to Crythin Gifford—a faraway town in the
+Arthur Kipps is an up-and-coming London solicitorwho is sent to Crythin Gifford—a faraway town in the

 windswept salt marshes beyond Nine Lives